Kronuz/Xapiand/docs/_docs/index.md

 know of a tip you think others would find handy, please [file an issue]({{ site.repository }}/issues/new) and we'll see about including it in this guide.

+---

+Development of Xapiand is done as an open-source project and maintaining it is hard and time consuming, if you like Xapiand, please donate whatever you feel comfortable.
+We accept donations via PayPal:

+<a class="paypalme" href="https://www.paypal.me/Kronuz/25" target="_blank" rel="nofollow">Donate to Kronuz via PayPal</a>